ScoutLogic

 You can use the Freedom of Information Act to get federal records on yourself and go by state processes to get state records.
 Check out your drug and alcohol testing history, criminal record, driving record, credit history, and more.
 Once you know what will show up, you’ll sound better explaining it.

-4. Get Your 1099s and W2s in Order
+4. Get your 1099s and W2s in order

 Past employment verification is the cornerstone of any background screening hiring process.
 If you have your own record of past employment, as represented by pay stubs, you can shorten delays as records are requested and build trust with potential future employers.